Competitive Demand Learning: A Non-cooperative Pricing Algorithm with Coordinated Price Experimentation

 \subsection{Related Work}

 To conclude this section, we briefly review the literature that is most related to our work. \begin{itemize} \item \textbf{Learning algorithms for pricing models in a monopoly market.} Dynamic pricing is a critical tool for revenue management.
 The problem of unknown demand functions has been widely explored in the literature.
-One common theme of the existing work focuses on the task firms face to arrive at optimal pricing decisions when the underlying demand curve is unknown and how to lower the growth rate of regret. \cite{besbes2009dynamic} assumed that the demand function belongs to a known parametric family with unknown parameter values and develop a non-parametric pricing policy that achieves asymptotic optimality.
+One common theme of the existing work focuses on the task firms face to arrive at optimal pricing decisions when the underlying demand curve is unknown and how to lower the growth rate of regret.
 The structure relies on price experimentation to infer accurate information about the demand function.
-Since price experimentation can be costly, some papers focus on a balance between the exploration–exploitation trade-off. \cite{broder2012dynamic} used maximum-likelihood estimation to build the pricing policy and \cite{den2014simultaneously} proposed a policy of gradually reducing the taboo interval to achieve asymptotically optimal pricing.
-The two policies that they proposed can be regarded as iterated least squares. \cite{keskin2014dynamic} provided a generally sufficient condition for iterated least squares methods which ensures that regret does not exceed the order of $\sqrt{T}$.
-A common feature of previous work is that the underlying demand model is assumed to be the same as the parametric demand function and is thus well-specified. \cite{besbes2015surprising} proposed a pricing policy constructed on the assumption that the underlying demand curve is non-linear but used a linear approximation to model the market response to the offered price.
-We refer readers to \cite{chen2019coordinating} and \cite{chen2015nonparametric} which extend the model to coordinate pricing and an inventory control problem.
+Since price experimentation can be costly, some papers focus on a balance between the exploration-exploitation trade-off. \cite{broder2012dynamic} used maximum-likelihood estimation to build the pricing policy and \cite{den2014simultaneously} proposed a policy of gradually reducing the taboo interval to achieve asymptotically optimal pricing.
+The two policies that they proposed can be regarded as iterated least squares. \cite{keskin2014dynamic} provided a generally sufficient condition for iterated least squares methods which ensures that regret does not exceed the order of $\sqrt{T}$. \cite{ban2021personalized} formulated the feature-based demand model and designed a dynamic pricing policy where the regret is related to the dimension of the feature vector.
+A common characteristic of previous work is that the underlying demand model is assumed to be the same as the parametric demand function and is thus well-specified. \cite{besbes2015surprising} proposed a pricing policy constructed on the assumption that the underlying demand curve is non-linear but used a linear approximation to model the market response to the offered price.
+We refer readers to \cite{chen2019coordinating} which extend the model to coordinate pricing and an inventory control problem.